Every decision deserves to be well-formed before it is well-executed.

 - The recommended next step

-The S.E.N.S.E.™ Reasoning Engagement is a structured, hands-on process where I work closely with you and, when needed, the people closest to the decision.
-Through focused conversations, active listening, and synthesis between sessions, we move from surface symptoms to a decision that is clear, defensible, and grounded in how your organization actually operates.
+The S.E.N.S.E.™ Reasoning Engagement is a structured process where I work closely with you and the people you identify as closest to the decision.
+Through a series of focused conversations and intentional listening, we move from surface symptoms to decisions that are clear, defensible, and grounded in how your organization actually operates.

 Shape